siouan/frontend-gradle-plugin/README.md

 ### What kind of script should I attach to the `checkFrontend` task?

-The `checkFrontend` task is a dependency of the `check` task.
+The `checkFrontend` task is attached to the lifecycle `check` task.
 The Gradle official documentation states that the `check` task shall be used to `attach [...] verification tasks, such as ones that run tests [...]`.
 It's enough vague to let you consider any verification task.
 The script mapped to the `checkFrontend` task may run either automated unit tests, or functional tests, or a linter, or any other verification action, or even combine some or all of them.
-Every combination is possible, since you can define a script in your `package.json` file that executes sequentially the actions of your choice.
+Every combination is even possible, since you can define a script in your `package.json` file that executes sequentially the actions of your choice.

 [contributing]: <CONTRIBUTING.md> (Contributing to this project)
 [frontend-maven-plugin]: <https://github.com/eirslett/frontend-maven-plugin> (Frontend Maven plugin)